donnie-coleman/eternal-discord-bot/README.md

 # make sure Node v6+ is installed
 git clone # this repo
 cd eternal-discord-bot
+# create a file called token.json and add your token as a string to the file
 npm install # get the node modules node index.js # start the app
 ```